Aiborlang Khongjee

-Aiborlang Khongjee (born 1987) is an Indian football plays as a defender.
-He mainly plays as a centre back, Aiborlang can also on the right back.
+Aiborlang Khongjee (born 1987) is an Indian former professional footballer who played as a defender.
+He had also represented the India national team.

 Early life

 Aibor, as he is affectionately called, belongs to a small town named Lyngkhat in East Khasi Hills district in Meghalaya.
 Football was his love since school days.
 He had also played Subroto Cup for his school Raidlaban Higher Secondary School.
 After his Class X exams, he moved to Shillong to join the Sports Authority of India.
 He started watching international football, and soon became a fan of John Terry.
 He has been a fan of Chelsea.
 Among the Indian defenders, Mahesh Gawli has been his favourite.
 He left SAI in 2005, and joined the local team Shillong Lajong next year as a stopper back.

-Career
+Playing career

 East Bengal

 In 2007, he was signed by Kolkata club East Bengal from Shillong Lajong.
 However, an injury-hit season meant that he got very few opportunities in the big club, and subsequently was sent back to his former club.
 However, Subrata Bhattacharya, the coach of the Red & Gold Brigade used Aiborlang as the side back for the first time.